 From the Editor: Beware the Backstab

-EVEN THOUGH the pages of this magazine are filled with articles about successful in-plants that save their organizations tons of money, this information doesn't seem to matter to some executives out there, who naively believe they will get a better deal from a facilities management company.
+Even though the pages of In-plant Impressions are filled with articles about successful in-plants that save their organizations tons of money, this information doesn't seem to matter to some executives out there, who naively believe they will get a better deal from a facilities management company.

 These FMs have always been around, but lately they've been busier than ever, spinning their webs and ensnaring gullible VPs all over the country.
-In recent months several well-run in-plants have been stunned to learn their shops were being shuttered and an equipment vendor was coming in to run things "better."
+In the past several well-run in-plants have been stunned to learn their shops were being shuttered and an equipment vendor was coming in to run things "better."

 These ill-advised shop closings were nothing more than a stab in the back for loyal in-plant employees.
 While they were working hard to serve their organizations, their upper management was sneaking around behind their backs, whispering with equipment vendors, never consulting the in-plant.
 And then—plunge!—in went the knife.